 Like its NYC and San Fran counterparts, Eagle London is a fetish bar for guys who like leather.
 Infamous for being a very cruisey spot, Eagle’s attempted to clean up its image in recent years.
 The newly renovated bar has a beer garden and hosts weekly parties with cult followings, like Horse Meat Disco every Sunday.
 Despite this, Eagle will always be synonymous with cruising, so be aware that you might encounter some hanky panky.

-Where: 349 Kennington Lane
+Address: 349 Kennington Lane

 A self-described “Georgian tiki bar,” The Cock Tavern serves up delicious signature cocktails in a chic setting.
 Georgian because it’s originally a pub from the Georgian architectural period of London, and tiki bar because the owners attempted to convert it into one in 2003.
 Now it’s an eclectic combination of both that somehow works.
-Located on Kennington Road in a slightly more discreet setting than the other Vauxhall bars, it has a relaxed vibe where you can sip a rhubarb gin spritz in a plush leather loveseat.
+On Kennington Road in a slightly more discreet setting than the other Vauxhall bars, it has a relaxed vibe where you can sip a rhubarb gin spritz in a plush leather loveseat.

-Where: 340 Kennington Road, Oval
+Address: 340 Kennington Road, Oval

 The boundaries of the Greater London area keep pushing East as neighborhoods gentrify and prices rise.
-Birthplace of the cockney accent, the East End is now a mix of hipster havens, immigrant communities, and old school Brits.
-With a growing number of LGBTQ spaces, queer Londoners are the most recent addition to this cocktail of cultures.
+Birthplace of the cockney accent, the East End is now a mix of hipster havens, immigrant communities, and old-school Brits.
+With a growing number of LGBTQ+ spaces, queer Londoners are the most recent addition to this cocktail of cultures.

-Where: 117 Kingsland High Street
+Address: 117 Kingsland High Street

 Regal in name only, The Queen Adelaide is a strip club turned gay pub in Cambridge Heath.
 It’s a straight-up dive that attracts artsy types and gays looking for a good deal — a pint of beer is only $5 and change.

 LGBTQ+ events in London